Before After is a Japanese renovation show featuring the “reformation” of appalling homes.

-Consider this scenario.
+Imagine this scenario.

 Would you believe it?
 Your house was appalling enough to be picked for a makeover.
-The camera crew soon sweeps in.
-Your family and you are filmed in your misery.
+The camera crew then sweeps in.
+Your family and you are filmed in your misery, unapologetically.
 Then out.
 All of you.
 Ferried to sponsored lodging while acclaimed architects and designers do their magic.
-Two months later, you return with the camera crew.
-And upon entering your house …
+Three weeks later, you return with the camera crew.
+And upon entering your home …

-Oh wow.
+Oh Wow.
 Wow!
 Wow …

 Behind you, the polite designer awaits your jubilation.
 Your gratitude.